 Previously, I’ve tinkered with various ideas.
 Making the stuff from coffee granules and tea is an idea I’ve previously written about.
 But while okay they’re not perfect.

-I’ve also watched dozens of modellers and vloggers (am I the only one who detests that word?) on YouTube and while their ideas have sounded good they, like my first attempts at soldering, often don’t produce the perfect results.
+I’ve also watched dozens of modellers and vloggers (am I the only one who detests that word?) on YouTube.
+As is often the case with youtube videos, the enthusiasm for a technique displayed seldom produces equal results when I replicate it.

 Many modellers report success with dried herbs and sawdust for example and although the technique and material are broadly similar to this I just don’t get the same results as the approach I use here.
 (When I try using sawdust it invariably comes out the wrong colour and dried herbs always turn into a sludge).

 But a few weeks ago I had a fresh idea.